 We applaud any leader's commitment to an improved work environment for their employees, and recognize the huge investment that this commitment can take.
 Since the heating, cooling and air quality of a building can play such a major factor in a happy and productive environment, we wanted to provide you with some simple mid-year maintenance tips to make sure your commercial and industrial HVAC systems are in check.
-Below you can find some recommendations from Ryan King and Mike Bess, members of the Cambridge customer service team.
+Below you can find some recommendations from Mike Bess, member of the Cambridge customer service team.

 - Check the air filters.
 Clean these filters if necessary because dirty filters will reduce CFM and could damage the discharge air sensor.